Browsed by

 “I saw the prosperity of the wicked.
 For they suffer no pain; their bodies are healthy and sleek.
 They are free of the burdens of life; they are not afflicted like others” (Psalm 73:3-5 NAB).
 The realities of this life often just don’t seem to make any sense, even as they didn’t to Bible writer Asaph 3,000 years ago.
 The opposite of what common sense would tell us is what often happens.
 Why? read more

-Are Humans Predestined, or Do They Have Free Will?
+Are People Predestined, or Do They Have Free Will?

-Are Humans Predestined, or Do They Have Free Will?
+Are People Predestined, or Do They Have Free Will?

 Free Will

-God warned Adam of the consequences of eating from a certain tree.
+God warned Adam of the dire consequences of eating from a certain tree.
 (Genesis 2:16-17)

-“If you do what is right, will you not be accepted?”
+“If you do what is right, will you be accepted?
 But if you do not do what is right, sin is crouching at your door.”
 (Genesis 4:7 NIV) God warned Cain.
-His language indicates Cain had a choice, or free will.
+His language indicates that Cain had a choice, or free will.

 “I have set before you life and death, blessings and curses.
 Now choose life.”
-(Deuteronomy 30:19 NIV) God made clear there is a choice to make.
+(Deuteronomy 30:19 NIV) God made clear there is a very serious choice to make, and he urged, but did not force, the right choice..

 “Anyone who chooses to do the will of God will find out whether my teaching comes from God, or I speak on my own.”
-(John 7:17 NIV) Anyone and everyone has a choice to make.
+(John 7:17 NIV) Doing God’s will, or not doing it, is a choice.
+Anyone, and everyone, has a very serious choice to make.

 “Anyone who chooses to be a friend of the world becomes an enemy of God.”
 (James 4:4 NIV) Being an enemy of God is also a choice each person has.

-So although God chooses who will serve him, human will is also at work.
-God allows each human to make their own choices.
-Humans have free will to make choices in life, which can either be contrary to God’s will, or in harmony with His purpose.
+So, although God chooses who will serve him, human will is also at work.
+God allows each person to make their own choices.
+People have the free will to make choices in life, which can either be contrary to God’s will, or in harmony with His purpose.

 WP2Social Auto Publish Powered By : XYZScripts.com